peterhinch/micropython-mqtt/README.md

-# Changes to base repo of Peter Hinich
+# Changes to base repo of Peter Hinch

 1. Sorted files and made a structure so you know which file belongs where without reading the documentation every time
 2. Made repo a module to be used like